YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - About.md

 ###### _Checklist For This Section:_
-- Use this page to give credit and provide information
+- Use this page to give credit and provide information.
 - Information about the team who created
-    - Who is Maintianing
+- Who is Maintaining
 - Who is Contributing
-    - WHo is Funding
+- Who is Funding
 - Pricing
 - Style Guide/Branding info
 - Where to place credits
-    - Other Projects by the team for marketing purpose
+- Other Projects by the team for marketing purposes
 ---

 ### Tool/App